dmtuan97/blind-logger/README.md

-1. Copy Logger to your source
+1. Copy Logger from pre-install folder to your source
 2. Fill your_ip_address into Logger file
 3. npm install